w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 Session Description Format Construction API
 --------------------------------------------

-An alternative JavaScript model has in the past been floated around, other than the model {{WebRTCJSObj}} advocated in this draft.
+An alternative JavaScript model has in the past been floated around, other than the model advocated in this draft.
 That model creates a JavaScript session description format construction API in the browser.
 Such an API would use JavaScript objects to construct the session description format rather than allowing direct control of how media should be plumbed together from JavaScript.

 While using SDP as the chosen format for WebRTC highlights the issues described in this draft particularly well, using an alternative format like JSON instead of SDP does not remove many of the issues presented in this draft.
 The issues expressed are not solely caused by the lack of expressiveness of the SDP format but the nature of creating a universal all-encompassing format to describe all transport, media, constraints, and negotiations with an attached inflexible state machine is the nature of the issue.
 This format must do everything and encompass all concepts and becomes the effective mandate for signaling even if not explicitly required to perform signaling.